Death of Savita Halappanavar: International response

 There were protests outside the Irish embassies in London, Berlin and Brussels.

-In India, the then-Indian Minister for External Affairs, Salman Khurshid, summoned the Indian ambassador to Ireland, Debashish Chakravarti, to India for deliberations over the issue.
+In India, Minister for External Affairs Salman Khurshid recalled the Indian ambassador to Ireland, Debashish Chakravarti, for deliberations over the issue.
 Chakravarti later met Eamon Gilmore, Ireland's Tánaiste and foreign minister, and promised to keep Halappanavar's husband up to date with the government's response.
 Rajeev Chandrasekhar, an independent member of the Rajya Sabha (the upper house of the Parliament of India) said, "The death of Savita Halappanavar should be pursued by family and Govt. of India as a case of human rights violation and murder.
 Instead of simply protesting, cases should be filed against the Govt. of Ireland and its leadership at the International Court of justice and United Nations Commission for Human Rights (UNHCR).
 This should move beyond protesting to where people are brought to account!"

 In an editorial on 17 November 2012, The Times of India said, "There appears to be a tendency to view this issue in terms of India versus Ireland or the Catholic faith against other religions.
 To fall prey to such tendencies would be a serious mistake and a great disservice to the memory of Savita. ...
 Adding a nationalist or communal tone to the debate detracts from the merit of argument rather than enhancing it."

-Amnesty International states that Halappanavar's death "illustrates [the] gap in Irish law" and asked the government of Ireland to change the law on abortion "in line with international human rights laws".
+Amnesty International stated that Halappanavar's death "illustrates [the] gap in Irish law" and asked the government of Ireland to change the law on abortion "in line with international human rights laws".
 The executive director of Amnesty International in Ireland, Colm O'Gorman, said that "successive Irish Governments have failed in their duty to provide necessary clarity on how this right is protected and vindicated, leaving women in Ireland in a very vulnerable position."

 HSE inquiry 2012

 On 19 November 2012, the HSE named Professor Sir Sabaratnam Arulkumaran to head a seven-member panel looking into the case.
-Arulkumaran is the head of obstetrics and gynaecology at St George's Hospital Medical School and is president-elect of the International Federation of Gynaecology and Obstetrics.
+Arulkumaran was the head of obstetrics and gynaecology at St George's Hospital Medical School and president-elect of the International Federation of Gynaecology and Obstetrics.
 The panel sought to uncover all the facts and "to identify any safety issues arising in this case".

 On 20 November 2012, three members of the panel were asked to step down when Savita Halappanavar's husband, Praveen Halappanavar, indicated that he would not cooperate with the panel due to their connections as consultants to University Hospital.
 Arulkumaran requested a meeting with Mr. Halappanavar.
-On 21 November, the Irish Independent reported that Arulkumaran was being accused of being "pro-abortion" and promoting a "liberal" approach to abortion because of papers that he has published.
+On 21 November, the Irish Independent reported that Arulkumaran was being accused of promoting a "pro-abortion" approach in papers that he had published.